 Difficulty finding locators for end-to-end tests might point to specific behavior missing from a component.
 If a clickable element that we need to reach for an end-to-end test is an SVG image, and we have to write something like

 cy.get(‘#header > svg’).eq(2) in order to locate it from an end-to-end test, that represents a real accessibility problem in the application.

 To be usable by people with certain disabilities, clickable SVG icons should be wrapped in something like a

 link element and have clear label text for screen readers.
-These are things that are easy to test at the component level, and so even when a problem is found in end-to-end testing, it might point to an improvement that can be made in the component itself, and the corresponding test.
-This would in turn create a sensible locator for the same element in other contexts, and reduce the overall presence of delicate, unmaintainable, x-path style locators.
+These are things that are easy to test at the component level, and so even when a problem is found in end-to-end testing, it might point to an improvement that can be made in the component itself and the corresponding test.
+This would, in turn, create a sensible locator for the same element in other contexts, and reduce the overall presence of delicate, unmaintainable, x-path style locators.

 The addition of Cypress Component Testing to our setup allows us to “test what matters, where it matters”.
 We can consider component tests as an essential, top-level part of our approach to front-end testing.
-Component tests offer precision in their results combined with completeness documenting the responsibilities of a component in relation to the rest of the system.
+Component tests offer precision in their results combined with completeness in documenting the responsibilities of a component in relation to the rest of the system.

 Cypress component tests are a useful development tool, making it easier to develop components in isolation.
 But by moving the tests into a real browser, they also increase the overall confidence gained from running component tests against a codebase.
 They make the test code easier to follow, and less dependent on triggering framework-specific events and working around the limitations of simulated browser environments.

 In the broader sense, Cypress Component Testing opens up the world of component testing to more people in the organization, who may come at quality from different perspectives, and allows them to work that much closer to the development lifecycle.